 e) the laboratory shall have a written procedure addressing removal and replacement of calibration standards.
 The procedure shall comply with the following requirements:

 i The laboratory may remove individual analyte calibration levels from the lowest and/or highest levels of the curve.
-Multiple levels may be removed, but removal of interior levels is not permitted.
+Multiple levels may be removed, but removal of interior levels is not permitted except as noted in ii below.

 ii.
 The laboratory may remove an entire single standard calibration level from the interior of the calibration curve when the instrument response demonstrates that the standard was not properly introduced to the instrument, or an incorrect standard was analyzed.
 A laboratory that chooses to remove a calibration standard from the interior of the calibration shall remove that particular standard calibration level for all analytes.
-Removal of calibration points from the interior of the curve is not to be used to compensate for lack of maintenance or repair to the instrument.
+Removal of calibration points from the interior of the curve is not to be used to compensate for poor or erratic instrument response due to the lack of maintenance or repair to the instrument.

 iii.
-The laboratory shall adjust the LOQ/reporting limit and quantitation range of the calibration based on the concentration of the remaining high and low calibration standards.
+The laboratory shall adjust the LOQ and quantitation range of the calibration based on the concentration of the remaining high and low calibration standards.

 iv.
 The laboratory shall ensure that the remaining initial calibration standards are sufficient to meet the minimum requirements for number of initial calibration points as mandated by this Standard, the method, or regulatory requirements.